-$508,300 DuPage County Class Action Settlement With Royal Die Preliminary Approved
+$539,350 DuPage County Class Action Settlement With Royal Die Approved

-On June 17, 2020, the Honorable Judge Rohm (Circuit Court, DuPage County, Illinois) entered final approval in a $539,350 class action settlement with Royal Die and Stamping LLC for the class action in 2019 our clients who alleged their rights under the Illinois Biometric Information Privacy Act (BIPA).
+On June 17, 2020, the Honorable Judge Rohm (Circuit Court, DuPage County, Illinois) entered final approval in a $539,350 class action settlement with Royal Die and Stamping LLC.
+We filed the class action in 2019 our clients who alleged their rights under the Illinois Biometric Information Privacy Act (BIPA) were violated.
 The lawsuit relates to the use of a biometric fingerprint to clock in and out of work.
 We represented 469 current and former employees and the amount allocated per person is $1,150.00.

 - DuPage County Judge Rohm entered the preliminary approval order on March 4, 2020.
 Employees can review the order here by clicking below: